Zinc nitrate

 Zinc nitrate is an inorganic chemical compound with the formula Zn(NO3)2.
 This colorless, crystalline salt is highly deliquescent.
 It is typically encountered as a hexahydrate Zn(NO3)2*6H2O.
 It is soluble in both water and alcohol.

 Synthesis

 Zinc nitrate is usually prepared by dissolving zinc metal, zinc oxide, or related materials in nitric acid:

 These reactions are accompanied by the hydration of the zinc nitrate.

 The anhydrous salt arises by the reaction of anhydrous zinc chloride with nitrogen dioxide:

 Reactions

 Treatment of zinc nitrate with acetic anhydride gives zinc acetate.

-On heating, zinc nitrate undergoes thermal decomposition to form zinc oxide, nitrogen dioxide and Oxygen:
+On heating, zinc nitrate undergoes thermal decomposition to form zinc oxide, nitrogen dioxide and oxygen:

+Aqueous zinc nitrate contains aquo complexes [Zn(H2O)6](2+) and [Zn(H2O)4](2+). and, thus, this reaction may be better written as the reaction of the aquated ion with hydroxide through donation of a proton, as follows.

 Applications

 Zinc nitrate has no large scale application but is used on a laboratory scale for the synthesis of coordination polymers.
 Its controlled decomposition to zinc oxide has also been used for the generation of various ZnO based structures, including nanowires.

+It is used as a corrosion inhibitor.

 It can be used as a mordant in dyeing.
 An example reaction gives a precipitate of zinc carbonate: